testillano/h2agent/tools/README.md

 ## Description

 * README.md: this readme file
-* common.src: common functions used in `./demo`, `tools/play-h2agent` and `./kata`.
+* common.bash: common functions used in `./demo`, `tools/play-h2agent` and `./kata`.
 * coverage.sh: automated coverage report based in unit tests.
-* helpers.src: helper functions to administrate and inspect the `h2agent` application.
+* helpers.bash: helper functions to administrate and inspect the `h2agent` application.
 * play-h2agent: examples and a guide through them (`run.sh`).
 * test-h2agent: graphical interaction with `h2agent` (`run.py`).
 * matching-helper: c++ utility to test regular expressions as a configuration helper.